oliviawestmacottssw/SSW.Rules.Content/categories/management/rules-to-better-specification-reviews.md

 - spec---do-you-use-user-stories-when-appropriate

 ---
+​​

-Specification reviews are the 1st step to properly engaging with a client and need to be done well.
+​​​Specification reviews are the 1st step to properly engaging with a client and need to be done well.

-The following are rules that will make sure you know how much to spec out up front, and how to do it.
+The following are rules that will make sure you know how much to spec out up front, and how to do it.​​